Parity violating gravitational waves at the end of inflation: Introduction

 Cosmological inflation, an early phase of accelerated expansion, is currently the preferred solution to address the flatness and horizon problem in Standard Cosmology \cite{infGuth,inflinde,infalbrecht}.
 Typically a scalar field, the inflaton $\phi$, during a slow-roll phase drives such an expansion, and through its quantum vacuum fluctuations gives a natural mechanism to generate the observed anisotropies in the Cosmic Microwave Background (CMB).
 The question on how to move into the better known Standard Cosmology has to be addressed, including the period known as reheating, the transition into a radiation dominated universe, where production of light nuclei at Big Bang Nucleosynthesis (BBN) takes place \cite{Fields:2014uja,ParticleDataGroup:2020ssz}.
 To do so one has to couple the inflaton with other particles species \cite{Figueroa:2018twl}.

 Inspired by "axion-like" inflation models \cite{Pajer:2013fsa}, where a shift symmetry protects the flatness of the inflaton potential, couplings with $U(1)$ vector particles $\alpha \phi F \tilde{F}/f$ are often considered, where $\alpha$ is the coupling constant and $f$ an energy scale.
 As $\phi$ rolls down in the slow-roll evolution it will source a tachyonic amplification of the vector modes from their vacuum fluctuations into a classical state.
-As the interaction parameter will depend linearly on the inflaton velocity, the largest amplification is expected at the end of inflation, as the system escapes the slow-roll evolution\footnote{In regimes with large interaction parameters and considering the backreaction of vector production on inflaton evolution, there are non-linear effects which affects the dynamics and the analysis is not as straightforward, see \cite{Domcke:2020zez,Gorbar:2021rlt,Caravano:2022epk}.}.
+As the interaction parameter will depend linearly on the inflaton velocity, the largest amplification is expected at the end of inflation, as the system escapes the slow-roll evolution\footnote{In regimes with large interaction parameters and considering the backreaction of vector production on inflaton evolution, there are non-linear effects which affects the dynamics and the analysis is not as straightforward, see \cite{Cheng:2015oqa}.}.
 Due to the parity violating nature of the interaction only one of the vector transverse degrees of freedom is amplified \cite{Anber:2006xt}.
-This abrupt production of gauge fields may source a sizable production of gravitational waves (GW) \cite{Sorbo:2011rz,Anber:2012du,Garcia-Bellido:2016dkw,Bartolo:2016ami}, also parity asymmetric, within a range of frequencies that will depend on the stage of inflation.
+This abrupt production of gauge fields may source a sizable production of gravitational waves (GW) \cite{Sorbo:2011rz,Anber:2012du,Garcia-Bellido:2016dkw,Bartolo:2016ami}, also parity asymmetric, within a range of frequencies that will depend on the stage of inflation\footnote{Parity violating GWs have also been proposed in the context of a gravitational Chern Simons term, as discussed in \cite{Lue:1998mq,Alexander:2004wk,Contaldi:2008yz,Cai:2016ihp,Odintsov:2022hxu}}.
 This could mean an observational signal in the CMB or at interferometer scales.